 Class I Railroads

-Indiana & Ohio Railway: The I&O is part of G&W 's large family of railroads and operates through Ohio,
+Indiana & Ohio Railway: The I&O is now part of Genesee & Wyoming's large family of railroads and operates through Ohio,

 mostly west of Columbus.
 Overall the company owns nearly 600 miles of

 unconnected lines and interchanges with all of Ohio's Class I railroads.